ARahimiQuant/pyfedwatch/README.md

     <br>
 </div>

 >This public repository exists solely to explain how the CME FedWatch tool calculates FOMC rate move probabilities.
+Please note that the content in this repository is for informational purposes only and should not be regarded as investment advice.

 <div align="center">
     <br>